Domain Name vs. Web Hosting

 Web hosting is different from your domain name in that it houses your website on the internet.
 Where the domain name is your address, the web hosting is your house.
 And inside the house is your website!

-There are many different companies who offer web hosting services.
+There are many different companies that offer web hosting services.
 A web hosting company will host your website on their server – which could be anywhere in the world – to make you visible and accessible to users.

 Finding the right web hosting service for you